Which of the following is an example of a functional group in org... | Channels for Pearson+

 1

-Conclude that the Hydroxyl group is the correct example of a functional group in the given options.
+Conclude that the hydroxyl group (-OH) is the correct example of a functional group in organic chemistry, as it fits the definition and is commonly found in organic molecules.

 Watch next